Collage with Lynn Whipple

 Allotments come in all sorts of sizes and states of tidiness!
 There are ancient gardeners who can grow anything in tidy rows with no visible weeds, crazy plots where chickens grub up plants inside huge homemade wire cages, and the sadly neglected plots where, among the docks, nettles and couch grass, raspberries and blackberries struggle to see the light.
 (The currants have been gobbled up by pigeons and the lettuce by rabbits!)

-A recent painting for sale on Singulart.
+A recent painting for sale.

 Not waving